maniospas/Blombly/docs/basics/files.md

 ## Reading directories

 You can similarly list the file paths of a directory.
-Paths can be added to files *This lets paths remain confidential once first declared.*
+Paths can be added to files, but the original file location cannot be retrieved.
+*This lets paths remain confidential once first declared.*
+For example, one cannot expose local directory structure when running servers or printing logs, unless this information is explicitly encoded.

 ```java
 isfolder(path) = {return bool(path+".")}